HansKalsi/BFEDA/README.md

   - A dropdown list will appear with near matches that can be selected from
 - Weather data is auto-imported for the selected city/active-selection
 - Should work on mobile too

+# Further Development

+- If any code expansion is undertaken, ensure to run `npm run test` to ensure nothings broken